Ngati Manawa Iwi Education Scholarship (Accommodation)

 - Applicants must be a registered beneficiary of Te Rūnanga o Ngāti Manawa, Murupara.

-- Applicants must be an enrolled full time student of Victoria University of Wellington.
+- Applicants must be intending to enroll as a full time student of Victoria University of Wellington.

 - Applicants must be attending one of Victoria University of Wellington's Halls of Residence.